 Watch a movie together over FaceTime for a date night.
 Read and recommend books to each other.
 Cook food together, separately, and eat them when the time is right for each of you.
 Don't lose the ability to grow as a couple and to experience life as a loving unit.

 Just because your partner is in another country does not mean that you can't be spontaneous and loving.
 Order flowers to be delivered, send care packages, or even just letters.
 Give them paintings, poems, or record a video of you saying something sweet so that they wake up with a lovely gift from you.

 Getting something tangible from the other person reinforces that your relationship is real and solid.
 Especially with a little help from technology (or some friends back home?), there's no excuse for you not to continue with those small, but meaningful gestures that'll keep your relationship healthy, exciting, and the two of you anticipating seeing each other again.

-In the end, remember to try not to get too caught up in your significant other.
+In the end, remember to try to maintain a healthy balance between enjoying your time abroad and giving your partner what they need.
 A healthy relationship is one in which each partner encourages the other to have their own passions and interests.
 If you're going through culture shock or experiencing post-study abroad culture shock, having a supportive partner can make all the difference.

 While your relationship should be a means of support, it should not be what holds you back from living in the moment and in the place that you're in physically.
-Long distance relationships are difficult but they can be incredibly rewarding, especially when you come home to your girlfriend / boyfriend post study abroad.
+Long-distance relationships are difficult but they can be incredibly rewarding, especially when you come home to your partners post-study abroad.

 Think about being able to look back at your time apart and knowing that your love was strong enough to survive.
 If you can stay together through separation, you can stay together through anything life throws at you.